 Jared Levi Menken, age 42, of Jefferson City, MO, passed away Tuesday, January 21, 2020, at SSM Health St. Mary’s Hospital, surrounded by his family.

-To send flowers in memory of Jared L. Menken, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jared L. Menken, please visit our Heartfelt Sympathies Store.

 Jared was born on October 12, 1977 in Cedar Rapids, Iowa, the son of Gordie and Shirley (Zellmer) Menken.
 Growing up in Cedar Rapids, Jared attended special education classes in school, which he later finished in Jefferson City.
 Jared completed his education program and graduated in 1999.
 He recently enjoyed attending the day program at Day Solutions where he could make friends, continue to learn life skills, spend time and volunteer in our community.